subbugithub/git-demo/README.md

 This can be some sort of a Help file.
 Generally we find these files with newly installed software and contains some help content.

-##Some more text
+##HTML file added.

-We are going to add some more text.
-That's it.
-No more.
+HTML file added with some default text.